 Stroke VR Simulation

 The SIM centre and Stroke team at University Hospital Leicester NHS Trust asked us to create an interactive filmed 360VR, showing the protocols and treatment for stroke patients arriving via A&E.

-The course is designed for medical students.
 The Stroke team play themselves going through exactly the same protocols as they would in a real life admission.

 Mobile video and 360VR

 To fulfil the client’s brief to engage 1,800 international in-store sales staff in vital health, safety and security information we created a series of short films.
 Some were linear, some interactive, and one was an innovative interactive 360VR module.

 All elements were shot on location in their London flagship store to create learning that their staff would recognise and relate to.
 Designed specifically for mobile, the course resulted in a 55% reduction in losses from shoplifting and a corresponding 400% ROI.